amitsaha/amitsaha.github.io/content/redis-sorted-sets.md

 Status: draft

-In this post, I will first install a [redis](https://redis.io/) server on Fedora, and demo [redis sorted sets](https://redis.io/topics/data-types-intro) and talk to the server using `redis-cli` and simple clients from Python and Golang.
+In this post, I will first install a [redis](https://redis.io/) server on Fedora, and demo [redis sorted sets](https://redis.io/topics/data-types-intro) and talk to the server using `redis-cli` and clients from Python and Golang.
 If you are running another operating system, please see the [download page](https://redis.io/download).

 ## Installation and setup server